 A board with extensive professional experience serving private, public and non-profit organizations.
 Effective and efficient governance is an essential foundation for our success.
 Along with the President & Chief Executive Officer and the Executive Leadership Team, the Board of Directors provides integrated and high functioning leadership that enables EfficiencyOne to excel in achieving our strategic and operational objectives.

-Dr. Joan McArthur-Blair, Co-President of Cockell McArthur-Blair Consulting is an inspirational writer, speaker and facilitator.
-She believes positive leadership matters in the world and all of her work is around enabling and fostering that generative possibility.
-Joan specializes in the use of appreciative inquiry and appreciative resilience to foster leadership development, strategic planning and innovative strategies for organizational and team development.
+Dr. Joan McArthur-Blair, Co-President of Cockell McArthur-Blair Consulting is an inspirational writer, speaker, and facilitator.
+She believes positive leadership matters in the world and all her work is around enabling and fostering that generative possibility.
+Joan specializes in the use of appreciative inquiry and appreciative resilience to foster leadership development, strategic planning, and innovative strategies for organizational and team development.
 She has co-authored Appreciative Inquiry in Higher Education: A Transformative Force, 2nd edition (2020) and Building Resilience with Appreciative Inquiry: A Leadership Journey through Hope, Despair, and Forgiveness (2018).